Group and Team Bidding in Charity Auctions

 Community or Club Groups

 Groups attending together can be assigned shared seats, shared bidder credentials, and shared purchase responsibility.
-This minimizes administrative work.

 5. Combined Checkout for Group Purchases

 One of the biggest benefits of group bidding is simplified payment.
 When a group wins items, the checkout system sends one invoice, lists all items won, provides one payment link, and reduces billing confusion.
-This is especially helpful for corporate sponsors covering all purchases.

 For registration and table management, see managing attendees and event check-in.